 If You Have Any Questions

 Please contact the UMHS Guest Assistance Program at 734-764-6893 if you have any questions about any of the programs described.
-In addition, Mott provides Patient Financial Counselors who can assist parents with their medical bills, including individual financial counseling for hospital and professional services, and assistance with insurance benefit questions, payment plans and charge estimates.
+In addition, our financial counselors are available to answer questions about medical bills, provide individual financial counseling for hospital and professional services, and assist with insurance benefit questions, payment plans, and charge estimates